paolodalberto/QC/Notes/README.md

 ### Enabling Quantum Computer Simulations on AMD GPUs: a HIP Backend for Google’s qsim
 https://dl.acm.org/doi/pdf/10.1145/3624062.3624223

 We are in the realm of state vector simulators, up to 30 qbit ((4+4) complex single precision of (8+8 complex double precision) 2**30 so we can have 8GB or 32GB), and the idea is to _hipify_ the cuda code so that qsim just uses an on-purpose built hip device by translating the cuda calls.
 In praqctice, the basic gates are 1 and 2 bits, thus the sparsity is quite large and as a function where the gate is located the diagonal locations are *more* separated and strided.

 The basic computation will be a matrix (transformation) by vector (state) to obtain the next state ... and this is carried on.
 Gate fusion by Kronecker and by matrix multiplication guide the optimization.

-Not clear when actually the "barrier" is computed so that the new state is available.
+A note about the Kronecker product (x) and parallel gates: Take H and G two gates applied to different qbit.
+The step computation is described by two matrices A = I (x) G and B = H (x) I and the overall computation is the matrix product A * B. Then A * B = B* A = H (x) G.
+The order is about the qubit and not the A and B.

+Proof.
+A = [ [G 0] [0 G]] and B = [ [h0.I h1.I] [h2.I h3.I]]
+A*B = [ [h0.G h1.G], [h2.G h3.G]] = H (x) G
+B*A = [ [h0.G h1.G], [h2.G h3.G]]
+So the computation A*B, B*A, H (x) G are all equivalent.

 In practice 8GB will fit in one GPU 32 will require some smart division.
 There may be a code generation of sparse matrix vector operation that can be encoded directly, and thus write a hip single shot computation.
+But notice that the "constant matrix is literally 2x2,4x4  and the state vector is 2^n.

+I think the main performance boost is by the HBM2.
+This is communication bound.

 ### A Scalable FPGA Architecture for Quantum Computing Simulation
 https://arxiv.org/pdf/2407.06415

 This is an Altera implementation and it is a classic FPGA with DPS and finite precision.
-The idea is brillianty simple to describe.
+The idea is brilliantly simple to describe.
 We create 1 qbit and 2qbit operators, and you create a routing/permutation that at each step drive the 1qubit (two values in the state) or two qbits (4 values) into the proper computational unit, perform the complex matrix operation.
-I cannot see the parallelism across 1 and 2 operations and I wonder if we need to perform each gate sequentially even when they are parallel.
+The operation is repeated to the overall state and further parallelism can be applied here because we can have multiple functions.
+You can see this as a universal quantum machine simulator: We need to introduce a sequence of operations and permutations, the depth of the circuit.

+FPGA can store all operations internally and the only thing is to traverse the state properly having a HBM should be quite appropriate.
+With the proper ideas fusion of layer could actually reduce the passes from and to the HBM.